symfony/symfony-docs/configuration/front_controllers_and_kernel.rst

 Internally, the value of the debug mode becomes the ``kernel.debug`` parameter used inside the :doc:`service container </service_container>`.
-If you look inside the application configuration file, you'll see the parameter used, for example, to turn Twig's debug mode on:
+If you look inside the application configuration file, you will see the parameter used, for example, to turn Twig's debug mode on:

 .. configuration-block::